Thoseb2020/team01/REPORT-2.md

   <img src="demos/plots/implicit/implicit Phase_plot_4 pi_100 steps_.png" width="450">
 </p>

-For the implicit Euler method, despite our earlier intention to stabilize the solution, we did not observe such high dispersion.
-However, the amplitude of the solution decreases, indicating that an error is still present—this can also be seen in the phase plot.
-Such errors cause the solution to vanish at infinity.
+For the implicit Euler method, despite our earlier intention to stabilize the solution, we did not observe significant dispersion.
+However, the amplitude of the solution decreases, indicating the presence of another type of error, which is also evident in the phase plot.
+These errors cause the solution to decay toward zero as time progresses.
+This vanishing behavior can be associated with a loss of energy in the system, often accompanied by numerical dissipation.
+Such dissipation arises from the way the derivative is approximated, which reduces its magnitude and leads to a gradual decrease in the solution’s amplitude.

 Next approach to obtain a stable solution was to use the Crank-Nicolson method, which uses 3 points stencil